LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/user_manual/anon_user.md

     - System notification and navigation bar theme: if you enable edge-to-edge display, choosing " Transparent" makes the status and nav bar completely transparent, otherwise they have the system color with a slight alpha to make them more visible;
-    - Custom theme color: (requires "Use dynamic color" off to be applied) generate a palette by choosing a seed color from a predefined list or custom color;
-    - Comment bar theme: palette of colors used to distinguish nested comments;
-    - UI font family: typeface used for the app UI elements (menus, labels, etc);
-    - Content font family: typeface used for post and comments on Lemmy;
-    - UI text size: scale factor to apply to the app UI elements;
-    - Content text size: scale factor to apply to posts and comments on Lemmy;
+    - Show navigation bar titles: include the section titles in the bottom navigation bar;
+    - Colors and fonts: opens the color and font configuration screen;
+- Post and comments:
     - Post layout: choose a layout (Card, Compact, Full) for posts
     - Vote format: see the score of posts and comments as aggregated (`upvotes - downvotes`), split or percentage (`upvotes / (upvotes + downvotes) * 100`);
     - Full height images: show images with scaled width and full height (instead of capping the height) in the feed;
-    - Show navigation bar titles: include the section titles in the bottom navigation bar;
-- Post and comments:
     - Default feed type: listing type for the home screen applied by default
     - Default post sort type: sort type for the home, community detail and user detail applied by default;